-Another improvement in efficiency comes from storing names and other multicharacter symbols appearing in user input in a symbol table and representing every name in data structures by its corresponding number.
-As a result, we can often replace inefficient string comparisons with comparisons of two integers.
+Another improvement in efficiency comes from storing names and other multi-character symbols appearing in user input in a symbol table and representing every name in data structures by its corresponding number.
+As a result, we can often replace inefficient string comparisons with comparisons between two integers.